List of Suits characters: Jimmy Kirkwood

 Jimmy Kirkwood, played by Pooch Hall, is a former associate attorney at Pearson Hardman who works at Bratton Gould as of season 2.
 Jimmy came from a working-class background, made his own way to get accepted into Harvard Law, graduate and become an associate attorney at Pearson Hardman, having been hired around the same time as Mike Ross.
 First appearing in the season 1 episode 'Undefeated', Jimmy leaks a confidential witness list to a rival law firm Wakefield Cady, in exchange for a junior partnership; Jimmy has very large outstanding law school debts.
 His actions cause the firm's leadership to suspect Rachel Zane as the source of the leak and get her temporarily suspended.
 Mike goes to Benjamin, and makes a wager to convince Benjamin to reveal the name of the person who came to him asking for the confidential employee codes which identify individual employees who use the firm's resources for personal reasons.
 Benjamin comes to Mike later to make good on the favor, and as he walks away, addresses Jimmy as "Louis" indicating that Jimmy had posed as Louis to Benjamin in order to get the employee codes.
 Mike is able to deduce this and confronts Jimmy, who eventually admits to leaking the list.
 Mike gives him an ultimatum: either he comes forward and admits to leaking the list, or Mike will turn him in.
-It is never shown that Jimmy or indicated comes forward, but Rachel gets reinstated.
+It is never shown or indicated that Jimmy comes forward, but Rachel gets reinstated.

 Jimmy appears in the season two episode "Blood in the Water" now working for Bratton Gould.
 He offers Mike a chance to move to Bratton Gould, but Mike refuses.
 He later returns to Jimmy, convincing him to get Harold a job after Louis fired him.

 Jimmy does not appear again until the season five episode "Compensation", in which he asks for Mike's help in a personal matter, a class action lawsuit.